 Further, on October 24, 2013, we signed a Memorandum of Understanding ("MOU") with Malagasy to acquire the remaining 25% interest in the Molo Graphite Project.
-A share purchase agreement and joint venture agreement will be completed within 45 days of signing of the MOU.
-In consideration for Malagasy entering into the MOU, Energizer agrees to make the following payments to Malagasy within 5 business days of TSX approval:
+A share purchase agreement and joint venture agreement will be completed between the parties.
+As of the date herein, no purchase agreement has been signed.
+It is anticipated, but not guaranteed, that definitive agreement will be executed in the third fiscal quarter As part of the prospective transaction, the Company agreed to make the following payments to Malagasy within 5 business days of TSX approval: